ZewAB/WL1L0-ADMM-and-SCPRSM/README.md

 # WL1L0-ADMM and WL1L0-SCPRSM

 WL1L0-ADMM and WL1L0-SCPRSM both contain Julia code for the proximal optimization of the weighted $L^1$ and $L^0$ regularizers, as presented in Berkessa and Waldmann (2024) and published in *Transactions on Machine Learning Research (TMLR)*.
+For additional details, please refer to [our manuscript](https://openreview.net/forum?id=9m2k96cDMK).

 - **WL1L0-ADMM** implements the proximal ADMM method.
 - **WL1L0-SCPRSM** implements the proximal SCPRSM method.